vkSegfault/vkSegfault.github.io/_posts/2021-08-06-simd-comp-cpp-cshart-rust.md

 ## Standarization

 C++ has no standarized SIMD usage at all, even for SSE instructions introduced 20 years ago, which are available for almost all x86_64 CPUs as of 2021.
-To use wide lanes directly we must provide compiler-specific headers and use all instructions directly.
+To use wide lanes we must provide compiler-specific headers and use all instructions directly.
 In case of GCC it all looks like this:
 ```cpp
 #include <xmmintrin.h>   //for SSE
 #include <emmintrin.h>   //SSE2